DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

         - this allows it to be much more flexible than a rule-based access control model that applies the rules to all subjects equally
         - many software-defined networks (SDNs) use the ABAC model
     - ABAC allows administrators to create rules within a policy using plain language statements such as "Allow Managers to access the WAN using a mobile device"
-- 5.4.6 Risk based access control
+- 5.4.6 **Risk based access control**
     - Risk-based access control model grants access after evaluating risk; evaluating the environment and the situation and making risk-based decisions using policies embeded within software
         - Using machine learning, making predictive conclusions about current activity based on past activity
+        - risk-­based access control model can require users to authenticate with multifactor authentication
+        - it evaluates the environment and the situation and then makes access decisions based on coded policies
-- 5.4.7 Task based access control
+- 5.4.7 **Task based access control**
     - TBAC is similar to RBAC, but instead of being assigned to one or more roles, each user is assigned an array of tasks.
 - **Access Policy Enforcement**:
   - **Policy Enforcement Point (PEP)**: Responsible for enabling, monitoring and terminating connections between a subject (such as user or device) and an enterprise resource.